Solar energy for health procurement and supply chain

 Saving lives.
 Saving the environment.
 Saving money.

-Cold rooms, controlled temperature storage, eLMIS, and diagnostic device functioning all require access to electricity.
-The innovative approach of Solar for Health builds sustainability and resilience in the health system by providing a stable, reliable, clean source of electricity even in the most remote locations.
+Cold rooms, controlled temperature storage, eLMIS and diagnostic device functioning require access to electricity.
+The innovative approach of Solar for Health builds sustainability and resilience in the health system by providing even in the most remote locations a stable, reliable, clean source of electricity.

 Impact of Solar for Health

-Solar energy – innovation to build sustainability in PSM systems
+Solar energy—innovation to build sustainability in procurement and supply chain management systems

-A reliable source of electricity at facility level enables cold chain storage for vaccines at typically +2°C to +8°C. It also enables installing and functioning of air conditioners for controlled temperature storage for medicines, diagnostic devices and laboratory material which requires to be stored below 25-30°C. The Solar for Health initiative enables the application of WHO Good Storage Practices about temperature conditions for health products.
-Furthermore, for countries that are using or are introducing electronic Logistic Management Information Systems (eLMIS) for management of data on health products (ex. inventory with expiry dates, batch traceability, consumption, etc.) and electronic pharmacovigilance reporting systems, the reliability of power supply is important to function effectively.
-Functioning eLMIS and electronic Health Information Systems (eHIS) are key to developing accurate quantification, to organizing distribution at national, regional and district level, and to preparing orders of health products for service delivery points.
+A reliable source of electricity at facility level enables cold chain storage for vaccines at typically +2°C to +8°C. It also enables installing and functioning of air conditioners for controlled temperature storage for medicines, diagnostic devices and laboratory material which requires to be stored below 25-30°C. The Solar for Health initiative enables the application of the WHO good storage practices to the temperature conditions for health products.
+Furthermore, for countries that are using or are introducing electronic Logistic Management Information Systems (eLMIS) for management of data on health products (for example inventory with expiry dates, batch traceability, consumption, etc.) and electronic pharmacovigilance reporting systems, the reliability of power supply is important to function effectively.
+Functioning eLMIS and electronic health information systems (eHIS) are key to develop accurate quantification, to organize distribution at national, regional and district level, and to prepare orders of health products for service delivery points.

 Country and health facilities covered by Solar for Health initiative